Edited by Jonathan Strahan

 Upon hearing about the Book of Dragons I was immediately curious.
 A collection of short stories and poems about dragons by a plethora of renowned authors?
 Count me in!

 What we end up getting is a collection of primarily mediocre stories with a few gems thrown in.
 An overall advantage this book has regardless of its falling short story wise is that the stories are all diverse re-imagining of dragons.
 Many of the stories include truly unique depictions of dragons that only a writer could imagine.
 From electric dragons to bee-like dragons and even using dragons more as a metaphor than in the literal sense.
 The stories aren’t based on the stereotypical western dragon, as we travel through various times around the world and through fictional lands.
 At the very least, it’s refreshing to read stories less euro-based than what much of fiction has become.

 Even if some of the stories are at their best quite “meh” I still find myself wanting to recommend the books to others and excited to see the final print edition.
 The illustrations will likely enhance the reading experience of even the most meh of the stories and the gems will only shine brighter.
 And I’m sure there are stories in the anthology for everyone.
-I also recommend the book to readers who want to broaden the types of writers they read, as you may discover a new author along the way and will definitely be introduced to a wide variety.
+I also recommend the book to readers who want to broaden the types of writers they read, as you may discover a new author along the way and will definitely be introduced to a wide variety of writing styles.